-OYO is a 10-minute walk behind Tropicana, and Ellis Island is the same distance behind Bally’s.
+OYO is a 10-minute walk behind Tropicana, and Ellis Island is the same distance behind Horseshoe.
 Taking a few extra steps, or snagging a cheap Uber could be well worth it for value seekers.

 Cheap Craps Downtown Las Vegas

-$10 minimums seem to be the new normal on craps tables downtown, however, $5 craps can still be found from time to time.
-When looking for cheap craps on Fremont Street, non-peak times are your friend.
+$10 minimums seem to be the new normal on craps tables downtown, however, $5 craps can still be found at specific casinos, or during non-peak times.

-If you’re struggling to find a cheap craps table, try casinos a few steps away from the Fremont Street Experience like El Cortez, The Cal, Main Street Station, or Downtown Grand as mentioned above.
+Aside from those two properties, I’d also recommend trying casinos that are a few steps away from the Fremont Street Experience like El Cortez, The Cal, and Main Street Station.
 Those properties specifically are known for offering less expensive games, even during peak times.

 Whether playing craps, roulette, or blackjack, downtown is a better option than the Strip for players looking for low-limit gaming.